-If you have been charged with a traffic offence, however obscure, it’s a good idea to seek legal advice from an experienced traffic lawyer.
+If you have been charged with a traffic offence, however obscure, it’s a good idea to seek legal advice from an experienced, specialist traffic lawyer.

 Professional legal advice can help you avoid a fine or a loss of demerit points, or help you get charges against you withdrawn.

 It is important to be aware that the onus rests on the prosecution to prove any failure to give way allegation beyond a reasonable doubt.

 That being so, those who believe that were on the right side of the law can apply for a review or, if this is refused, elect (choose) to take the matter to court and put the prosecution to proof; in other words, make them prove the allegations.

 Arguments put forth in court when defending such allegations include:

 - The offence did not occur as alleged, or at all,

 - Someone else was driving the car when the violation occurred (misidentification),

 - The penalty notice is invalid, due to an error in or insufficiency of material particulars, and/or